 „Anwendungspostkarten“ sind kurze Einblicke zu bestimmten Anwendungen, die Sie in wenigen Minuten durchlesen können.

-There are many ways that one can engrave materials, but laser engraving has developed to become the most reliable, efficient and cost-effective process on the market.
-Capable of delivering results with a much higher quality than many of its more... read more >
+There are many ways that one can engrave materials, but lasers has developed to become the most reliable, efficient and cost-effective process on the market.
+Capable of delivering results with a much higher quality than many of its more traditional... read more >

 It goes without saying that the electronics industry, especially the consumer electronics market, is now one of the most widely used around the world.
 It seems that there is some kind of new technology emerging almost daily, and electronics have an... read more >

-Although the majority of us will be most familiar with the healthcare that we receive from the medical sector, there is a huge industry operating behind this with many competing businesses.
-The manufacturing of medical equipment and pharmaceuticals... read more >
+Although the majority of us will be most familiar with the healthcare that we receive, there is a huge industry operating behind this with many competing businesses.
+The manufacturing of medical equipment and pharmaceuticals are two such... read more >

 The aerospace industry is one of the largest and most crucial industries in the world.
 It encompasses many different areas, with consumer and business travel being the most important, but it also involves transport, military aircraft and even space... read more >